-The start and turn are vital for any swimmer, whatever their standard.
+Along with a proper warm-up routine and a good training program, the start and turn are vital for any swimmer, whatever their standard.
 That is why we have decided to give you a few tips to improve both your start and freestyle turn.

 Now you are almost ready.
 To make sure you execute a perfect dive, check that right after pushing off:

+When you start practicing your starts and turns, do not worry if you make mistakes in the beginning; that is quite normal.
 Making mistakes is the only way to improve, so do not give up!